AlbertoIT/ERC721-token-sample/README.md

 a sample implementation of ERC721 token standard

-__This implementation do not follow the latest version of ERC721.
+__This implementation does not follow the latest version of ERC721.
 Please check the latest [discussion](https://github.com/ethereum/EIPs/issues/721).__